ColleagueRiley/RGFW/README.md

 | Direct X | ✓  | X |

 # project
-projects that use RGFW in some way
+projects that use RGFW in some way\
+feel free to do a PR if you want RGFW added to the list

 ## RSGL (made by the same author)
 [RSGL](https://github.com/ColleagueRiley/RSGL) is A modular simple-to-use cross-platform GUI library for easily creating GUI apps and games.
 It combines the freedom of lower-level GUI libraries with modern C techniques, offering both simplicity and convenience.

 It uses RGFW as a backend.

 ## Raylib
-[Raylib][https://github.com/raysan5/raylib] is a simple and easy-to-use library to enjoy videogames programming.
+(Raylib)[https://github.com/raysan5/raylib] is a simple and easy-to-use library to enjoy videogames programming.

 Raylib uses RGFW as an optional alternative platform.